-Climb Jordan’s highest peak in Wadi Rum
+1. Climb Jordan’s highest peak in Wadi Rum

-Best known for its rust-coloured Martian-like landscapes, Wadi Rum is no secret to the adventure seeker.
+Best known for its rust-colored Martian-like landscapes, Wadi Rum is no secret to the adventure seeker.
 A sunrise trek on camelback or simply whizzing through the valleys on the back of a pickup truck is the classic Rum experience, but there’s much more on offer in this 720-sq-km protected area.
-For example, Jordan’s tallest mountain, the little-visited Jebel Umm Ad Dami (1832m), rises silently near the country’s southern border with Saudi Arabia and is about as far away as you can get from Wadi Rum’s visitor centre.
+For example, Jordan’s tallest mountain, the little-visited Jebel Umm Ad Dami (1832m), rises silently near the country’s southern border with Saudi Arabia and is about as far away as you can get from Wadi Rum’s visitor center.
 Jebel Umm Ad Dami isn’t only for peakbaggers: the hike to the top can be conquered in just an hour.
 The path up the sandstone formation is marked with cairns, but it’s best to hire a guide; you’ll need someone to high-five when you reach the Jordanian flag planted at the summit.

-Hike the Jordan Trail – or at least part of it
+2. Hike the Jordan Trail – or at least part of it

 Nothing will make you feel closer to a place than walking its every curve, but even if you don’t have six weeks to set aside for this 650km-long country-length stroll, it’s still possible to tackle shorter sections in just a few days.
-The most incredible stretch of the Jordan Trail runs from the wild and wonderful valleys of the Dana Biosphere Reserve to the south where you’re knocking on the back door of Petra, earning the right to glimpse the Monastery first thing in the morning before any other tourists have bothered to wake up.
+The most incredible stretch of the Jordan Trail runs from the wild and wonderful valleys of the Dana Biosphere Reserve to the south, where you’re knocking on the back door of Petra, earning the right to glimpse the Monastery first thing in the morning before any other tourists have bothered to wake up.
 The route passes through the biologically diverse Dana, where you’ll descend through four distinct climate zones in just the first day, before meandering past nomadic Bedouin camps, shepherds guiding their flocks and rugged sandstone plateaus with uninhibited views across the Holy Land before arriving at Little Petra to give just a small sampling of the magic that the final day of the trek has in store.

-Go off-grid at Feynan Ecolodge
+3. Go off-grid at Feynan Ecolodge

-Often named the world’s best ecolodge, sand-coloured Feynan is a desert mirage tucked into the eponymous mountain-hugged valley.
-The complex with 26 guest rooms is powered entirely by solar energy, and at nightfall an all-vegetarian dinner is served by the light of hundreds of flickering candle flames.
+Often named the world’s best ecolodge, sand-colored Feynan is a desert mirage tucked into the eponymous mountain-hugged valley.
+The complex with 26 guest rooms is powered entirely by solar energy, and at nightfall, an all-vegetarian dinner is served by the light of hundreds of flickering candle flames.
 Far from any proper pavement, just getting here is an adventure: Feynan awaits at the end of a rough track, and the most atmospheric way to arrive is by foot on a day hike from Dana along the Jordan Trail.

-Experience true Jordanian generosity
+4. Experience true Jordanian generosity

-Walk with the ancients, and far from the crowds, in Petra
+5. Walk with the ancients, and far from the crowds, in Petra

-Take on eating as an endurance sport in Amman
+6. Take on eating as an endurance sport in Amman

 Hope you packed your appetite: it’s impossible to leave Jordan hungry.
-Nowhere epitomises that more than the foodie capital of Amman, with its huge range of cuisines to satisfy any taste and budget.
+Nowhere epitomizes that more than the foodie capital of Amman, with its vast range of cuisines to satisfy any taste and budget.
 Rainbow St is the obvious first destination for the ravenous: the famous Al Quds fries up some of the city’s best falafel for less than JD2 (about US$2.80).
 An equally tasty chickpea competitor, Hashem Restaurant, is just down the hill.
-For dessert, try the ubiquitous kunafeh, an originally Palestinian sweet concocted from white salty cheese, soaked in sugary rosewater-tinted syrup and finished off with crunchy pistachios.
+For dessert, try the ubiquitous kunafeh, an originally Palestinian sweet concocted from salty white cheese, soaked in sugary rosewater-tinted syrup and finished off with crunchy pistachios.
 For our money, you’ll find the best at Habibah, where you can polish off your pastry from a paper plate in the alleyway.
-Or if you want to make your own, get your hands dirty on a cooking course at Beit Sitti.
+Or, if you want to make your own, get your hands dirty on a cooking course at Beit Sitti.

-Go underwater with a scuba diving trip in Aqaba
+7. Go underwater with a scuba diving trip in Aqaba

-Conquer a canyon at Wadi Mujib
+8. Conquer a canyon at Wadi Mujib